shijistar/enum-plus/README.md

   lang = l;
 };

-// 👎 This is not a good example, just to demonstrate basic functionality, please use other methods later const sillyLocalize = (content: string) => {
+// 👎 Not a good example, just for demonstration - not recommended for production const sillyLocalize = (content: string) => {
   if (lang === 'zh-CN') {
     switch (content) {